SFB-ELAINE/Ca-imaging-RO-Crate/README.md

 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-In order to reference the GitHub repository, please attribute this as:
+In order to reference this dataset, please consider the information in the [CITATION.cff](CITATION.cff) file.

-Max Schröder, Susanne Staehlke, Paul Groth, J. Barbara Nebe, Sascha Spors, and Frank Krüger.
-“RO-Crates from Calcium Imaging Experiments,” https://github.com/SFB-ELAINE/Ca-imaging-RO-Crate

 ## Structure of the Repository